memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 ---
-title: Practical Zephyr - Devicetree semantics
+title: Practical Zephyr - Devicetree semantics (Part 4)
-description: Article series "Practical Zephyr", fourth part, devicetree bindings.
+description: Article series "Practical Zephyr", the fourth part about Devicetree bindings.
 author: lampacher
+tags: [zephyr, devicetree]
 ---

 <!-- excerpt start -->

-Having covered the *devicetree basics* in the previous article, we now add **semantics** to our *devicetree* using so-called _bindings_: For each supported type, we'll create a corresponding _binding_ and look at the generated output to understand how it can be used with Zephyr's devicetree API.
+Having covered the *Devicetree basics* in the [previous article]({% post_url 2024-02-01-practical_zephyr_dt %}), we now add **semantics** to our *Devicetree* using so-called _bindings_: For each supported type, we'll create a corresponding _binding_ and look at the generated output to understand how it can be used with Zephyr's Devicetree API.

 <!-- excerpt end -->

-Notice that we'll only look at Zephyr's _basic_ devicetree API and won't analyze specific subsystems such as `gpio` in detail.
+Notice that we'll only look at Zephyr's _basic_ Devicetree API and won't analyze specific subsystems such as `gpio` in detail.
 We're saving this for a practice round in the next article of this _Practical Zephyr_ series.

 {% include newsletter.html %}